 - Over protectiveness of spouse, children and loved ones.

-These are all normal responses to stressful events and in many cases, will diminish with time and self-care.
+These are all standard responses to stressful events and in many cases, will diminish with time and self-care.

 However, when prolonged, these feelings can increase to full-blown Post Traumatic Stress Disorder (PTSD) that needs specialist assistance.